dev-singh-kanyal/nanotechnology/README.md

 >5. **Pattern Transfer:**
    The developed pattern in the photoresist serves as a mask for further processes like etching or deposition, transferring the pattern to the underlying material.

+>Lithography is a critical technique in the fabrication of a wide variety of devices, including:

+>- Integrated circuits
+>- Microelectromechanical systems (MEMS)
+>- Nanodevices
+>- Printed circuit boards (PCBs)
+>- Flat panel displays

 ---

+### Describe the working principles of Wet Etching and Plasma Etching

+>Etching is a process that is used to remove material from a substrate to create patterns or structures at the nanoscale level.
+It can create structures and patterns with nanometer precision and accuracy.
+Etching can also modify the physical, chemical, and electrical properties of the material, which can affect the performance and functionality of the nanodevices.

+>**Wet (liquid-phase) Etching working pinciple:**

+>1. **Substrate Preparation:**
+   The substrate, often a silicon wafer, undergoes cleaning and is coated with a material like a thin film of photoresist or masking material.

+>2. **Masking:**
+   A mask is applied to protect specific areas of the substrate from the etching solution.
+This mask can be a patterned photoresist or another material resistant to the etchant.

+>3. **Etchant Application:**
+   The substrate is immersed in a liquid etchant solution, which selectively reacts with and removes the exposed areas of the substrate material.

+>4. **Etching Reaction:**
+   The etchant chemically reacts with the unprotected parts of the substrate, leading to the dissolution or removal of material.

+>5. **Rinse and Cleaning:**
+   After achieving the desired etching, the substrate is thoroughly rinsed and cleaned to stop the etching process and remove any residual etchant.

+>**Plasma (dry) Etching working principle:**

+>1. **Vacuum Chamber:**
+   The substrate is placed in a vacuum chamber, and the chamber is evacuated to create a low-pressure environment.

+>2. **Gas Introduction:**
+   Reactive gases, often containing fluorine or chlorine, are introduced into the chamber.
+These gases form a plasma when subjected to radiofrequency (RF) energy.

+>3. **Plasma Formation:**
+   RF energy ionizes the gas, creating a plasma—a state where ions and electrons coexist.
+High-energy ions in the plasma are directed toward the substrate.

+>4. **Chemical Reaction:**
+   Reactive ions in the plasma chemically react with the substrate material, causing etching.
+Selectivity is achieved through the choice of gases and process conditions.

+>5. **Etch Mask:**
+   A mask, usually a patterned material on the substrate, protects specific areas from the plasma, defining the pattern to be etched.

+>6. **Evacuation and Cleaning:**
+   Once desired etching is achieved, the chamber is evacuated, and the substrate is cleaned to remove any remaining by-products.

+### Describe the working-principles of Vapour Phase Epitaxy, Liquid Phase Epitaxy, Solid Phase Epitaxy, and Molecular Beam Epitaxy